zigius/docs/content/docs/reference/pkg/kubernetes/core/v1/event.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}If referring to a piece of an object instead of an entire object, this string should contain a valid JSON/Go field access statement, such as desiredState.manifest.containers[2].
+    <dd>If referring to a piece of an object instead of an entire object, this string should contain a valid JSON/Go field access statement, such as desiredState.manifest.containers[2].
 For example, if the object reference is to a container within a pod, this would take on a value like: "spec.containers{name}" (where "name" refers to the name of the container that triggered the event) or if no container name is specified "spec.containers[2]" (container with index 2 in this pod).
-This syntax is chosen only to have some well-defined way of referencing a part of an object.{{% /md %}}</dd>
+This syntax is chosen only to have some well-defined way of referencing a part of an object.</dd>

     <dt class="property-optional"
             title="Optional">